OSSSC-edu/supply-chain.github.io/sec.md

 - Basic lexical analysis tools (e.g., [Flawfinder](https://dwheeler.com/flawfinder/)) that can tokenize source files and match them against allready-known vulnerabilities.
 - Tools that take into account the semantics of the language, e.g., the relationships between the functions and the classes ([list of tools](https://www.nist.gov/itl/ssd/software-quality-group/source-code-security-analyzers)).
 These tools usually require from the developer to define safety properties, expected function behavior and unsafe operations (e.g., global variable modification).

+## Binary analysis
+Vulnerable or malicious code can be inserted in various stages of the supply chain, possibly circumventing some of the implemented security checks.
+Contrary to the previous methodology, binary analysis acts directly on the compiled program, the executable; which includes the whole suit of libraries and code needed for it to run.
+It is possible for example for a compromised compiler to introduce malicious code into the executable without any modification to the source code.

+Binary analysis can tackle these problems.
+Tools such as [angr](https://angr.io/) can produce control flow graphs from the executable making it easier to detect bugs and unitended behavior.
+Others (e.g., [Black Duck](https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis/binary-analysis.html)) can detect outdated libraries, previously-known vulnerabilities, unwanted leakage of tokens and personal information (e.g., hardcoded emails).
+Moreso, it can tackle the problem of compromised compilers.
+For example, the resulting executable from the supply chain can be compared with an executable produced in a safe and "trusted" environment.
+Differences between the two executables could mean the insertion of malicious code.

 ## Beginner, Normal, Expert Level